Ottawa business design: Professionalism for government and tech

 What are the key design elements for a government website?

 Government websites should prioritize clarity, accessibility, and ease of navigation.
-Use clear headers, intuitive menus, and ensure compliance with accessibility standards.
+Use clear headers, Intuitive Menus, and ensure compliance with accessibility standards.

 How can I measure the success of my web design?